Making a Silver Mirror

 As part of determining the structure of various sugars it was important to distinguish whether the sugar molecule included an aldehyde group or a ketone group.
 The aldoses are called reducing sugars because they are capable of reducing ions or molecules in the process of becoming oxidized and transformed into carboxylic acids.
 A common sugar which falls into this category is glucose (also known as dextrose, fig. 8).
 Non-reducing sugars, or ketoses, include a ketone group instead of an aldehyde.
 One example is table sugar, or sucrose, and another is fructose (fig. 9).

 Modern chemistry laboratories no longer need this test to help to determine the molecular structure of sugars.
 Instead a variety of methods can be used: Nuclear Magnetic Resonance (NMR) spectrometry, infrared spectrometry, gas chromatography, and mass spectrometry.
 But at the time Tollens published his investigations of reactions between silver and sugar molecules, none of these technologies had been invented.
 As a result, the ability to tell with a quick addition of readily available chemicals whether a sugar included an aldehyde group was very useful.
-In modern times it provides an opportunity to learn about the underlying chemistry, which Tollens himself may not have been aware of.
+In modern times it provides an opportunity to learn about the underlying chemistry.

 aldose.sugar-glucose.or.dextrose (16K)